5 Things You’re Doing Wrong with Tenant Screening

 There are a host of other protected categories.

 Q: "Do you rent to gay people?"
-A: "Yes, I do."
+A: "That's fine, I don't consider sexual orientation on my applicant qualifier."
 You cannot discriminate on the basis of sexual orientation.

 Q: "Do you rent to transgender people?"
-A: "Yes, I do."
+A: "That's fine, I don't consider gender identity on my applicant qualifier."
 You cannot discriminate on the basis of gender identity.

 Q: "Do you rent to single moms?"
-A: "Yes, I do."
-You cannot discriminate on the basis of marital status.
+A: "That's fine, I don't consider marital status or family status on my applicant qualifier."
+You cannot discriminate on the basis of marital status or family status (children).

 Q: "Do you rent to children under six?"
-A: "Yes, I do."
+A: "That's fine, I don't consider family status on my applicant qualifier."
 Even if you have lead paint in the apartment, which constitutes a hazard to children, you cannot refuse to rent to them because of the lead paint.
 You must use remediation procedures to get a letter of interim control or full deleading compliance.
-(There a few exceptions to the children rule; for instance MGL 151B Section 4, paragraph 11-1.)

 Q: "I just got back from service in Iraq.
 Do you rent to veterans?"
-A: "Yes, I do."
+A: "That's fine, I don't consider veteran status on my applicant qualifier."
 You cannot discriminate against veterans.

 Q: "I have a service dog.
 Is that okay?"
-A: "Yes, I just need a doctor's note."
-You cannot discriminate against emotional or physical handicaps requiring animal support.
+A: If you have a no-animals rule, "That's fine, I just need to verify the animal is necessary."
+And then use our verification of disability form.
+You cannot discriminate against emotional or physical disabilities requiring animal support.
+Read the full verification article, there's more nuance.

-Q: "I'm from Kreplakistan.
-Do you rent to Kreplakistanis?"
-A: "Yes, I do."
+Q: "I'm from XYZ country.
+Do you rent to international people?"
+A: "That's fine, I don't consider national origin on my applicant qualifier."
 You cannot discriminate on the basis of national origin.

 3. You're Not Keeping a Paper Trail